flame-engine/flame/packages/flame_3d/README.md

 ## Prerequisites

 In order to use flame_3d, you will need to ensure a few things.
-Sadly, you need to be on MacOS - the only currently supported platform.
+Also, so far, the only platforms that we have explicitly tested for support are Android, iOS, and macOS.

 Then, you need to enable Impeller; to do that, add the following to the `Info.plist` in your `macos/` directory: